 Joe and Irene had chosen to stay in their very ancient house built on the shore of Lake Wanabago.
 Irene’s brother, Phil and his wife Alice were their closest

 neighbors.
-They had been there for so many years sharing their love for the farm and the country life.
-Joe and Irene had no children but they had great affection for
+They had been there for so many years sharing their love for the farm and country life.
+They did not have children, Phil, Alice and their daughter Edwina were all they had.
+There were nobody else.

 “How unfortunate,” said Irene, “that as we were acquiring those modern abilities, we were losing our ability to procreate.”